Scott Lee Kimball: Jennifer Marcum

 Schlaff questioned him along with Suzanne Halonen, the federal Drug Enforcement Administration agent who was still working the Ennis case.
-She doubted the story, since she did not think Price capable of killing.
-In fact, she told her FBI colleague, she believed Kimball killed Marcum.
-But when challenged by Schlaff she could not think of what his motive might be, and he passed a lie detector test on the question.
+She doubted the story, since she did not think Price was capable of killing anyone.
+Additionally, she told her FBI colleague that she believed Kimball killed Marcum.
+But when challenged by Schlaff, she could not think of what his motive might be, and he passed a lie detector test on the question.

-Marcum's parents, who had divorced shortly after her birth, grew concerned when months went by without her returning their calls to her cell phone.
+Marcum's parents, who had divorced shortly after her birth, grew concerned when months went by without her returning their calls.
 They allowed for the possibility that she had either dropped out of touch or simply did not want to talk to them, which were both possibilities given her history, and the police did not give the case much priority.
-But in 2004 Marcum's parents learned her abandoned car had been found the year before, which raised their suspicions.
+But in 2004, Marcum's parents learned her abandoned car had been found the year before, which raised their suspicions.
 Kimball continued to claim he had last seen her on her way to the airport, but there was no record of her having made any plans or boarding any plane.
 They paid to have a billboard with Jennifer's picture and a tip hotline number erected above the strip club where she worked, offering a $20,000 reward.

-In 2004 Marcum's father, Bob, had a friend in a local police department query a federal data base for information on her.
+In 2004, Marcum's father Bob had a friend in a local police department query a federal database for information on her.
 The search alerted Schlaff, who called Bob Marcum.
 The FBI agent told him that she had not been seen since renting her furniture to a man, but disclosed no other details, not even Kimball's name.
-Eventually he gave Marcum Kimball's cell number and told him to ask for "Joe Snitch".
+Eventually he gave Bob Marcum Kimball's cell number and told him to ask for "Joe Snitch".

 Marcum and his ex-wife went to Colorado to meet Kimball.
 After a genial meeting and lunch at a Broomfield restaurant, his demeanor became unsettling.
-Kimball told Bob the same story he had told Schlaff about how Ennis had killed her, showed him the pictures and then asked him to remove the breast implants (and, in this version, her IUD as well), and said that he could take Bob to where her body was the next day if he wanted.
-That night Kimball showed up at Marcum's mother's hotel in Lakewood, and told her that if she signed a contract allowing him to tie her up and have sex with her, he would show her what the killer did to her daughter.
+Kimball told Bob the same story he had told Schlaff about how Ennis had killed her, showed him the pictures and then asked him to remove the breast implants (and, in this version, her IUD), and said that he could take Bob to where her body was the next day if he wanted.
+That night Kimball showed up at Jennifer Marcum's mother's hotel in Lakewood, and told her that if she signed a contract allowing him to tie her up and have sex with her, he would show her what the killer did to her daughter.
 She declined, fearing Kimball would kill her too.
 Both she and Bob Marcum now had no doubt he had killed Jennifer.